hazelcast/hazelcast/hazelcast-documentation/src/DistributedEvents.md

 The Distributed Object Listener allows to get notified when a distributed object is created or destroyed throughout the cluster.

+The following is an example Distributed Object Listener class.

 ```java
 public class Sample implements DistributedObjectListener {